elastic/anonymize-it/README.md

 * `include`: the fields to mask along with the method for anonymization in case of faker-based anonymization.
 This is a dict with entries like `{"field.name":"faker.provider.mask"}`.
 Please see faker documentation for providers [here](http://faker.readthedocs.io/en/master/providers.html).
 For hash-based anonymization, this can be a list of fields to be masked like `["field.name"]`.
 * `exclude`: specific fields to exclude
-* `sensitive`: included fields (apart from the masked fields) that should be searched for sensitive information like secrets
+* `sensitive`: included fields (apart from the masked fields) that should not be completely replaced by a faker/hash substitute, but should be searched for sensitive information
 * `include_rest`: `{true|false}` if true, all fields except excluded fields will be written. if false, only fields specified in `masks` will be written.

+### Important notes for Faker-based anonymization
+1) Set the `provider_map` class attribute for the `Anonymizer` class, which is a dict with entries like `{"field.name":self.faker.provider.mask}`.
+Refer `anonymizers.py` for a test configuration of `provider_map`.
+2) If the fields being anonymized have high cardinality, set the `high_cardinality_fields` class attribute for the `Anonymizer` class, which is a dict with entries like `{"field.name": [self.faker.provider.mask(10) for _ in range(10)]}`.

 ### Important notes for hash-based anonymization
 1) The user should have `monitor` privilege for the Elastic environment in which to run the anonymization.
 2) If you are a Cloud user and want to perform hash-based anonymization, you'll need to create an API key in the Elasticsearch Service Console and provide it as input when prompted.
 To create an API key, follow the instructions [here](https://www.elastic.co/guide/en/cloud/current/ec-api-authentication.html).

+In addition to the above settings, for more fine-grained control over the anonymization, you can also set the following class attributes for `Anonymizer`:
+1) `user_regexes`, which is a dict with entries like `{"regex.name": "regex"}`.
+These regexes are used to redact PII (apart from secrets, which is already taken care of) from the `sensitive` fields
+2) `keywords`, which is a list like `["keyword1", "keyword2"]`.
+Documents containing any of the keywords are dropped.

 # Adding Masks